hossam-magdy/GitSwitcher/README.md

 `git reset HEAD~1 --hard`: remove the last 1 commit & DISCARD changes in working directory/tree

 `git reset --hard`: DISCARD all uncommited changes in working tree or staging area

+`git revert COMMIT_ID`: Revert/Undo the changes of a commit and Create a new commit with the reverted changes

 #### - Changing the committer identity